 - We offer mock interviews with each sixth grader to provide practice with this unique and necessary skill.

-- We provide SSAT testing onsite at CHS for families’ convenience and students’ comfort and familiarity on testing day.
+- We provide ISSEE testing onsite at CHS for families’ convenience and students’ comfort and familiarity on testing day.

 - Our sixth-grade teachers write thoughtful and individualized letters of recommendation for every student, and we send out completed admissions packets on each student’s behalf.